B.A. (Double Honours)

 My long term interests (expressed in over 300 publications) encompass various areas in psychophysiology (including such purported applications as lie detection and biofeedback - on the former my position corresponds to that taken on www.antipolygraph.org), philosophy of science applied to psychology as a scientific discipline, and the misue of the information processing, computer metaphor in current cognitive psychology.
 I also hold a status-only cross-appointment at the Center for Brain Research, Ege University, Izmir, Turkey, where I am engaged in biobehavioral research on animal and human cognitive functions, with special emphasis on sex differences.
 The human sex-difference work (and its relation to psychological aspects of smoking and smoke-cessation programs) has begun to be continued with Australian colleagues at Bond University and the University of Queensland.

 I also have a more general interest in higher education, which is grounded in the realist approach of Australian philosopher, John Anderson.
 In papers like Furedy & Furedy, 1982 article (see CV), we have argued for the distinction between Socratic and Sophistic approaches to higher education.
-More recently, I began to advocate the Socratic approach as President (1993-8) and Board member (1992-2001) of the Society for Academic Freedom and Scholarship, a Canadian organization (see www.safs.ca; for "Offender of the Faith" certificate awarded in 1997 by organization whose motto is nemo veritatem regit, see Certificate); for a 2005 tribute for Chris and my work with SAFS from the current president of SAFS, see http://www.safs.ca:80/Oct2005/tribute.html).
+More recently, I began to advocate the Socratic approach as President (1993-8) and Board member (1992-2001) of the Society for Academic Freedom and Scholarship, a Canadian organization (see www.safs.ca; for "Offender of the Faith" certificate awarded in 1997 by organization whose motto is nemo veritatem regit, see Certificate).
 At present I am continuing more scholoarly pursuits both in writing conceptual pieces, as well as doing empirical research on how universities balance the conflicting demands of "merit" and "equity" (or affirmative action", as it is known in the USA) in their hiring policies, as reflected in the phraseology of their tenure-stream advertisements (e.g., http://www.safs.ca/january2003/advertisment.html).
 This research includes a cultural aspect, as we are studying universities in Canada, the USA and Australia.

 Finally, I acknowledge my debt to my parents, Bela and Dusi Furedy, for bringing me from a totalitarian to a free society.
 Without this courageous move on their part, I would have been unable live the life of a free man.
 For an account of their contribution, (see "Tribute to my Parents", which was read out at Bela's funeral in Sydney, 2000).